+USPS Office of Inspector General

 i.
-Qualified Internal Applicants (PWTD)
+Qualified Internal Applicants (PWTD)ii.
+Internal Selections (PWTD)Answer Yes a.
+New Hires for Executives (PWD)

-ii.
-Internal Selections (PWTD)

-(Worksheet B19) No PWTD applied for an Executive position.
-There are 6 internal qualified applicants for the Manager positions and none were selected.
+(Worksheet B19) There was 1 internal qualified PWTD applicant for an Executive position and was not selected.
+There are 6 internal qualified PWTD applicants for the Manager positions and none were selected.
 We currently use USAJobs for our application process and we will provide data as it is available based upon applicant responses.